dvhar/robot/ProgrammersGuide.md

 <br>
 <br>

-<li> Copy and paste your “Application ID” and save in an external file</li>
 <li> In the “Select your package content” box, click on the behavior that you named in step 3</li>

 <br>